 - As a result, the price is fixed and risk of price fluctuations is significantly reduced.

-Our analysts provide fundamental and technical analysis and forecasts for base and precious metals, iron ore and steel.
-We assess how COVID-19 has impacted the metals market and outline what data points to look at to help navigate the next few months in the market.
+Chinese economic data continued to recover yet at a more moderate rate, underpinning the performance of base and ferrous metals.
+Vaccination rates will remain key, but Chinese New Year is likely to keep growth more subdued for the majority of February.
+In this report, our analysts provide fundamental and technical analysis and forecasts for base and precious metals, iron ore and steel.
+We assess how this past quarter impacted the metals market and outline what data points to look at to help navigate the next few months in the market.

 Commentary and analysis covering OTC currency option pricing, volatility and positioning.